720kb/ndm/README.md

 ###Contribute

-We'll be much grateful if you help and contribute to the project, in any way you wish.
+We'll be much grateful if you help and contribute to the project, in any way you can or wish.
-Feel free to contribute by forking, opening issues, pull requests and so on.
+Feel free to contribute by forking, opening issues, pull requests and whatever you think it's important for the project.

-Doors are open!
+Doors are wide open!

 ###License